Glyphoturris rugirima

 Glyphoturris rugirima is a species of sea snail, a marine gastropod mollusc in the family Mangeliidae.

 Description

 The length of the shell varies between 5 mm and 8 mm.

 This species differs from Glyphoturris diminuta in being smaller and shorter proportionally, and with the strength of the sculpture even more exaggerated.

 Distribution

-G. rugirima can be found in Atlantic waters, ranging from the eastern coast of Florida south to Brazil and surrounding Bermuda.; in the Gulf of Mexico and the Caribbean Sea.
+G. rugirima can be found in Atlantic Ocean waters, ranging from the eastern coast of Florida south to Brazil and surrounding Bermuda.; in the Gulf of Mexico and the Caribbean Sea.